rishavbhowmik/xdb/storage_engine/page_store/README.md

 | <= 4294967295           | u32                   | 4              |
 | <= 18446744073709551615 | u64                   | 8              |

-> To implement unsigned integer with adaptive byte representation, we use `PageUsizeType`.
+> To implement unsigned integer with adaptive byte representation, we use `PageUsize`.
 >
 > Check `storage_engine/page_store/src/page_usize.rs` to find more.